 Kearton added: “The majority of us find it hard to believe that anyone would choose to throw acid over another person.
 This new research project will enable us to improve our understanding of why offenders are motivated to use acid as a weapon and assist us in stopping attacks in the future.”

 The academic research being undertaken at the University of Leicester will see criminologists examine the motivations and decision-making processes behind carrying and using acid as a weapon and the characteristics of offenders and their relationships with their victims, as well as how the substances are purchased and transported.

 Professor Teela Sanders from the University of Leicester’s Department of Criminology observed: “This project taps into the expert skills of researchers at the University of Leicester with case file analysis and interviews with serious violent offenders in prisons.
 This much-needed research will produce important recommendations for Government to take forward.”

 Acid Attacks Action Plan

 Vin Vara, national president of the British Independent Retailers Association, concluded: “The British Independent Retailers Association represents thousands of hardware stores across Britain.
-As specialist retailers, we want to make sure that our customers receive the expert support and advice they need to ensure the responsible sale of any of our products.
+As specialist retailers, we want to make sure that our customers receive the expert support and advice they need in order to ensure the responsible sale of any of our products.
 We take our duty to supply and sell these substances very seriously, and we’re happy to back the Government’s commitment to address and limit their sale.”